Titou1774/Project_CMT_corals_modeling/README.md

 ### Data

 As the datasets used were small, it was quicker to write them by hand.
-You'll find the sources from which we found these temperature, density and initial population readings in the report.
+You'll find the sources from which we found these temperature, density and initial population readings in Reports -> Report.pdf.

 ### Formulae

-We find the model of differential system equations in the folder Sources.
+We find the model of differential system equations in the folder Main_Sources.
 All the formula for the linear regression are from : "https://www.youtube.com/c/MachineLearnia"